 To be simple, an Employee Referral Program is a hiring approach wherein employees are also made a part of the process.
 Every employee has their own network of friends, who might also be job seekers.
-According to LinkedIn, candidate references provided by employees are 4x more likely to be hired than other methods. (source)
+According to LinkedIn, employee candidate references are 4x more likely to be hired than other methods. (source)

 The image above shows how organizations worldwide use referrals for their recruiting strategies.

-An employee referral program plays a more beneficial role in outsourcing and paying job boards to help find the candidates.
+An employee referral program is more beneficial in outsourcing and paying job boards to help find candidates.
 It connects all employees in assisting the organization in building up a powerful team and encouraging more encouragement.

 Reasons Why Employee Referral Program Is Essential In the Recruiting Procedure.

-Internal referral offers a large pool of candidates in a lesser amount of time than anything else.
-It helps connect to a large mass of skilled laborers who are a perfect fit for the job work.
+Internal referral offers a large pool of candidates in less time than anything else.
+It helps connect to many skilled laborers who are a perfect fit for the job.
 This is why references are considered to be important.
 Here are the prominent reasons for the Employee Referral Program to be important for an organization’s talent hiring.

 Easy To Enhance Employee Engagement

 Finding a worthy candidate for a job role can make them feel empowered by helping the organization with an important task.
 At the same time, they also help their connections find a better place to work, which will become a win-win situation.
-And referrals are more likely to fit into the company’s culture as compared to others. (source)
+And referrals are more likely to fit into the company’s culture than others. (source)